somythl/poweroutages/README.md

 #### Grouping and Aggregates

+#### Are there any discoverable relationships in looking at changes in frequency of the cause categories throughout 2000-2016?
 sam why did you choose to do the pivot table this way and what does it show us

 | CAUSE.CATEGORY                |        2000-2003 |       2005-2008 |        2009-2012 |        2013-2016 |